 Each record within the data permit file also contains additional fields that are supplied to assist OEM systems to manage the Data Clients license and permit files from multiple Data Servers, see clause 15-7.4.2.

-Data Clients can obtain a licence to access products by supplying the Data Server with their unique user permit (see clause 15-7.3).
+Data Clients can obtain a licence to access products by supplying the Data Server with their user permit (see clause 15-7.3).
 Data Servers can then extract the HW_ID from the user permit, using the Data Client’s M_KEY, and create client specific permits based on this value.
 The format of a permit file record is described below in clauses 15-7.4.1 to 15-7.4.4.

 Since data permits are issued for a specific HW_ID they are not transferable between installations (Data Client Systems).
 This method of linking the permit to the installation supports the production of generically encrypted data which can be distributed to all Data Clients subscribing to a service.